epdoc/tools/packages/launchgen/README.md

 `launchgen` will automatically generate one.
 The content of the generated file depends on whether it's at the project root or in a workspace.
 See the "Auto-generation" section for more details.

+> **Important:** Auto-generation runs only if `launch.config.json` is missing.
+Once the file is created, you are in
+> control.
+New test files or runnable scripts that match existing `includes` patterns will be picked up automatically.
+> However, if you add a new executable to `deno.json`'s `exports`, you must **manually add a corresponding group** to
+> `launch.config.json` or regenerate the file by running `launchgen --init`.

 ### Basic Configuration Structure

 ```json